ryanklee/think-taink/docs/problem_statements.md

 - [DOC003] Research Needs

 Gaps/Inconsistencies:
-- Need for more detailed integration plans between cognitive architectures and our trait bundle system
+- Need for more detailed integration plans between cognitive architectures and our TraitBundle value object system
-- Lack of specific metrics for measuring emergent behaviors in multi-agent systems
+- Lack of specific metrics for measuring emergent behaviors in multi-agent systems within our Experiment aggregate
-- Need to incorporate swarm intelligence principles and emergent language protocols into the experimental framework
+- Need to incorporate swarm intelligence principles and emergent language protocols into the ExperimentRunner service
-- Lack of strategies for implementing containment control in multi-agent scenarios
+- Lack of strategies for implementing containment control in multi-agent scenarios within our domain model

-## 2. Ethical Considerations in AI Experiments
+## 2. Ethical Considerations in AI Experiments as a Domain Service

-Problem Statement: Existing frameworks for AI experimentation often lack comprehensive ethical guidelines, particularly for long-term studies and experiments involving sensitive domains like healthcare.
+Problem Statement: Our EthicsFramework domain service lacks comprehensive ethical guidelines, particularly for long-term studies and experiments involving sensitive domains like healthcare.
+We need to enhance this service to provide robust ethical oversight throughout the experiment lifecycle.

 References:
 - [DOC001] Domain Model and Research Summary